napari/napari.github.io/0.7.0/_sources/plugins/advanced_topics/npe2_migration_guide.md

 There are a couple npe1 features that are no longer supported in npe2, and the following things will be "ignored" for a user using the npe2 adaptor:

-- The "plugin sort order" preference is deprecated, and will not be used when loading npe2 plugins or npe1 plugins loaded with the npe2 adaptor.
 - arguments for `add_dock_widget` returned from
   `napari_experimental_provide_dock_widget` (such as `area=` or `add_vertical_stretch=`) will no longer do anything: `area` will always be `'right'` and `add_vertical_stretch` will always be `True`.

-There is nothing a plugin can do to prevent a user from using the npe2 adaptor, it is a user decision.
-Furthermore, as we deprecate the legacy napari-plugin-engine API, the npe2 adapter will likely become the only way that npe1 plugins are supported in the future, and the option to *not* use the npe2 adaptor will be removed.

 [magicgui]: https://napari.org/magicgui